Kristopher Negrón: Cincinnati Reds

-Playing in Louisville in 2014 and batting .269 for the Bats, in early July he was called up to the big leagues for the second time in his career, this time to fill in for the injured Brandon Phillips.
-On July 13, Negrón, who was starting at second base, hit his first big-league home run, off starter Francisco Liriano, and tallied his first three RBIs against the Pittsburgh Pirates.
+Negrón began 2014 Louisville in 2014, batting .269 for the Bats.
+In early July, he was called up to the big leagues for the second time in his career, replacing the injured Brandon Phillips.
+On July 13, Negrón, who started at second base, hit his first big-league home run off Francisco Liriano and tallied his first three RBIs against the Pittsburgh Pirates.
 His playing time was significant for the injury-ravaged Reds; he made the most of it with a three-game stretch against the Cleveland Indians August 5–7, going a combined 7–15 with two doubles, one home run and five RBIs.
-On August 15 against the Colorado Rockies, he had his first four-hit game, going 4–4 with four singles and one RBI.
+On August 15, playing against the Colorado Rockies, he had his first four-hit game, going 4–4 with four singles and one RBI.
 Overall, he hit .271 with six homers and 17 RBI in 49 games for the Reds in 2014.
 In 2015, he split the season between Louisville and Cincinnati, hitting .216 in 59 games for Louisville and .140 in 43 games for the Reds.
-His season ended early when he suffered a partially dislocated shoulder, fractured scapula and torn labrum while making a catch at Great American Ball Park on September 8.
+His season ended early when he suffered a partially dislocated shoulder, fractured scapula, and torn labrum while making a catch at Great American Ball Park on September 8.
 He was released by the Reds in October and became a free agent.

 Chicago Cubs

-After spending the off-season rehabbing from his shoulder injury, Negrón signed a minor league contract with the Chicago Cubs that included an invitation to spring training.
-He did not make the major league club and spent the entire season with the AAA Iowa Cubs, where he hit .256 in 117 games with nine homers, 46 RBI and 23 steals.
+After spending the off-season rehabbing from his shoulder injury, Negrón signed a minor league contract with the Chicago Cubs that included an invitation to spring training on January 14, 2016.
+He spent the entirety of 2016 season with the Triple–A Iowa Cubs, where he hit .256/.308/.403 with nine home runs, 46 RBI, and 23 stolen bases across 117 games.
+Negrón elected free agency following the season on November 7.

 Arizona Diamondbacks

-In November 2016, Negrón signed a minor league contract with the Arizona Diamondbacks.
+On November 21, 2016, Negrón signed a minor league contract with the Arizona Diamondbacks.
 He was assigned to the Reno Aces of the Pacific Coast League, where he hit .300 in 120 games with 13 homers and 64 RBI.
-The Diamondbacks called him up to the majors in September He had four hits in 25 at-bats (.160) for the Diamondbacks that season in 14 games.
-He was added to the Diamondbacks roster for the Wild Card Game and 2017 NLDS but did not play.
-He was outrighted off the roster after the season but re-signed to a new minor league deal and invited to spring training.
-He was assigned to Reno to begin 2018, but was called up by the Diamondbacks on June 4, 2018 and appeared in two games for them on June 4 and June 5 against the San Francisco Giants, with one hit in three at-bats before he was designated for assignment on June 6 and outrighted back to the minors.
+The Diamondbacks called him up to the majors in September He had four hits in 25 at–bats (.160) for the Diamondbacks that season in 14 games.
+He was added to the Diamondbacks roster for the Wild Card Game and 2017 NLDS but did not play in the postseason.
+He was outrighted off the roster after the season but re–signed with the team on a new minor league deal and was invited to spring training.
+He was assigned to Reno to begin the 2018 campaign, but was called up by the Diamondbacks on June 4, 2018 and appeared in two games, on June 4 and June 5 against the San Francisco Giants, with one hit in three at-bats before he was designated for assignment on June 6 and outrighted back to Reno.
 He hit .283 in 118 games for Reno during the year.